Likhitap/Covid-Data-Visualization/README.md

 # Covid-Data-Visualization
-In this project I used SQL queries to explore data in SSMs related to Covid 19 cases and vaccinations.
-Later the data from SSMS in fetched into tableau to build visualizations to understand the trends in Covid Vaccinations, Cases and deaths
+In this project I used SQL queries to explore data related to Covid 19 cases and vaccinations in SSMS (SQL Server Management Studio).
+Later the data from SSMS is extracted into tableau to build visualizations to understand the trends in Covid Vaccinations, Cases and deaths.